VerifyVault/VerifyVault/SECURITY.md

 ## Reporting a Vulnerability

-Please go to the Issues tab and "Report a vulnerability
+Please go to the Issues tab and click "Report a vulnerability"

 Send the following:
 - Description of the vulnerability